sesh/ready/README.md

 - Content-Security-Policy header must not include unsafe-inline
 - Content-Security-Policy header must not include unsafe-eval
 - Content-Security-Policy header must not include report-sample
-- Content-Security-Policy header should include report-uri
+- Content-Security-Policy header must not include report-uri
-- Content-Security-Policy header should include report-to
+- Content-Security-Policy header should not include report-to
 - Content-Security-Policy header should include upgrade-insecure-requests
 - Content-Security-Policy header only includes valid directives
 - At least two nameservers should be configured
 - Cross-Origin-Resource-Policy should be "same-origin"
 - cross-origin-opener-policy should be "same-origin"
 - Cross-Origin-Embedder-Policy should be "require-corp"
-- Report-To Header should be included in response
+- Report-To Header must not be included in response
 - Response should not contain hints of a Cloudflare captcha page
 - Response should not contain hints of a Kasada error page
 - Response should include a Content-Type